AgnesNM/airbnb-clone-project/README.md

 - _Property listing_ - guests should be able to see a property's cost per night, availability, facilities and manager.
 Property managers can list more than one property.
 - _Payment system_ - guests should be able to pay for their stay.
 They should be able to choose the best payment option for them.

+## API Security

+**Key security measures to be implemented**
+- _Authentication_ - different types of users will be authenticated, for example, property managers, and guests.
+- _Authorization_ - each user will have a different dashboard.
+Guests cannot access manager dashboards.

+Security is essesntial for protecting Personally Identifiable Information (PII).
+Processing payments also required adherence to Payment Card Industry Data Security Standard (PCI DSS standards)

 ### License

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)